taeokimeng/networks/resnet/resnet.md

 **Deeper Bottleneck Architectures**

-The three layers are 1x1, 3x3, and 1x1 convolutions, where the 1x1 alyers are responsible for reducing and then increasing (restoring) dimensions.
+The three layers are 1x1, 3x3, and 1x1 convolutions, where the 1x1 layers are responsible for reducing and then increasing (restoring) dimensions.

 Option B is used for increasing dimensions.
 (Projection shortcut)